tahosa/scoresaber-bot/README.md

 #### `!scores <steam_id> [limit]`

 List a number of the top scores of the specified preregistered user, up to `limit`.
 Unlike the `!register` command, this command reads the local database for users and will exact-match the given `steam_id` instead of fuzzy-match/searching.

+#### `!top <search>`

+Search for any songs whose name matches the search string and sends back the list of matching high scores by song and difficulty.
+The search string may include SQL wildcards.
+This search should be injection-safe as the query is parameterized for input sanitization purposes.
+Searches with too many results for discord's output (2000 characters) will not be sent and a request to narrow the search will be sent instead.

 Configuring
 -----------